Obviously Five Believers

 The waitress turns pale and run into the kitchen.

-“You sure got a way with women,” Raymond tells him.
+“You sure got a way with women,” Raymond mumbles, visibly embarrassed.

 Standing on the chair, Lark Skyrider bows to the restaurant guests, then recites in a loud and clear voice: